 A Wickerbill or Gurney Flap is a small strip of metal added to the trailing edge of a wing.
 The theory behind a wickerbill is that it actually creates a small low pressure area behind the flap which speeds up the flow of air from under the wing, delaying separation and increasing downforce.
 Wickerbills of various sizes are used from around 1 inch to 3 inches.
 Caution should be used on high speed tracks as the use of a wickerbill will increase drag.

 Some wing manufacturers are now adding rudders to the underside of their Sprint Car wings.
-The rudders help to keep the air moving under the wing cleanly and to stop flow separation.
+The rudders help to keep the air moving under the wing cleanly and to help stop flow separation.

 Sprint Car wings are mounted high above the drivers head to ensure that the flow of air under the wing is not disturbed by the car’s bodywork.
 The top wing is usually mounted centrally over the car (sideways).
 Care should be taken when mounting the wing to ensure that the brackets are as aerodynamically efficient as possible.
 Anything that disturbs the air under the wing will affect the performance of the wing.
 Most modern Sprint Car wings have internal slides which keep the brackets out of the air flow.
 The brackets that support the wing at the rear are known as wing trees and the front mounts are called wing posts.